dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   A variable in the augmentation may wrap the initializer of a variable in the main library.

-The latter three can't be expressed today using only imports, exports, and part files.
+These can't be expressed today using only imports, exports, and part files.

 ### Defining an augmentation